clvv/fasd/README.md

 (`original-awk` for debian-like).
 Preferably, you should have `gawk` and GNU version of `readlink`.

 `f` should work out of the box on most Linux and BSD distros.
-If you're on Debian, Ubuntu or Mint Linux, please make sure that you have some other `awk` implementation installed other than the default `mawk` (unfortunately `f` does not work with `mawk` at the moment).
+But if `f` does not work for you, please try installing `gawk` and updating your shell to a newer version.

 To use `f`, just source `f.sh`: